eliashomsi/TreePLESystem/README.md

 * modify the URL inside HTTP utils in the android studio application

 * make sure your ports are open and if you are trying to run it in McGill make sure you install your VPN

+Once the configuration is done.
+Use the build scripts to generate the:

+### War file
+*copy the war file to the /var/lib/tomcat/webapps/ROOT/

+*give it the right access permissions

+*restart the tomcat server using systemctl tomcat restart

+### build android
+* run the ./gradlew assembleRlease inside the root folder of the android

+* using the gradle wrapper the app will generate the apk

+* Please note that you may need to sign it with your own key (my key is protected on my machine)

+### build the frontend
+* npm run build -> from inside the root folder of the website

+* this will generate a compiled website with css optimized (with other stuff)

+* copy /dist to /var/www/html/

+* restart the apache server and configure it to run on 8087

+* systemctl restart apache / systemctl restart httpd

 ## To DO (in future iterations)
 * Color trees based on species